aachaq/aachaq/README.md

 👀 I’m interested in computer sience.

-🌱 I’m currently learning IT in LEET coding school in UM6P - Mohammed VI Polytechnic University
+🌱 I’m currently learning IT engineering in LEET coding school in UM6P - Mohammed VI Polytechnic University

 *LEET is school Affiliated to 42 school in Paris.